johannfaouzi/pyts/doc/modules/transformation.rst

 BagOfPatterns
 -------------

-:class:`BagOfPatterns` is built on top of :ref:`bag_of_words_w`.
+:class:`BagOfPatterns` is built on top of the :ref:`bag_of_words_w`. transformation.
 First it transforms each time series into a bag of words, then the frequency of each word for each time series is computed.
 Therefore, it transforms each time series into a histogram.
 The ``vocabulary_`` attribute is a mapping from the feature indices to the corresponding words.